mgoldsmith1/Look-Assembly-Language/README.md

     $     ?        x     ; Prints the last value of x.
           ?        x     ; Prints the value of x

-    sift  A?       x     ; sift through forall the contents found in x *.=1  sieve    !#    ; the sieve filter will find all that are not numbers (!#) ; (*.=?) look ahead is an iteration limiter ; in this case (*.=1) we stop the sift iterator while filtering nums at postion 1
+    sift  A?       x     ; the sift iterator will loop through forall (A?) the contents found in x *.=1  sieve    !#    ; the sieve filter will find all that are not numbers (!#) ; (*.=?) look ahead is an iteration limiter ; in this case (*.=1) we stop the sift iterator while filtering nums at postion 1